2009 H1N1 Influenza (Swine Flu)

 The 2009 H1N1 influenza virus was first detected in the United States on April 15, 2009.

-The virus was a unique combination of influenza virus genes never previously identified in either animals or people; they were most closely related to swine-lineage H1N1 viruses (hence the designation of "swine influenza").
-However, epidemiological investigations of initial human cases did not identify exposures to pigs and it became apparent that this new virus was circulating among humans and not among U.S. pig herds.
+The virus was a unique combination of influenza virus genes never previously identified in either animals or people; it was most closely related to swine-lineage H1N1 viruses (hence the designation of "swine influenza").
+However, epidemiological investigations of initial human cases did not identify exposures to pigs, and it became apparent that this new virus was circulating among humans and not among U.S. pig herds.

-By April 21, 2009, the Centers for Disease Control and Prevention (CDC) began working on the development of a new vaccine effective against this new strain.
+By April 21, 2009, the Centers for Disease Control and Prevention (CDC) began developing a new vaccine effective against this new strain.
 On April 24, 2009, the CDC uploaded complete gene sequences of the 2009 H1N1 virus to a publicly accessible international influenza database.
-At the same time vaccine development was occurring, work was also being done at CDC to help laboratories more quickly identify the 2009 H1N1 virus in patient samples.
-A real-time PCR assay developed by the CDC was cleared for use by the Food and Drug Administration (FDA) under an Emergency Use Authorization (EUA) on April 28, 2009.
+At the same time vaccine development was occurring, the CDC was also doing work to help laboratories more quickly identify the 2009 H1N1 virus in patient samples.
+The real-time PCR assay developed by the CDC was cleared by the Food and Drug Administration (FDA) under an Emergency Use Authorization (EUA) on April 28, 2009.

-The development of an effective, rapidly performed molecular assay was critical, because a CDC evaluation of non-molecular rapid influenza assays indicated that while these tests were capable of detecting the novel H1N1 strain when present in high concentrations, the overall sensitivity was low.
-Positive results with these assays were useful, but negative results did not rule out infection with influenza.
+Developing an effective, rapidly performed molecular assay was critical because a CDC evaluation of non-molecular rapid influenza assays indicated that while these tests could detect the novel H1N1 strain in high concentrations, the overall sensitivity was low.
+Positive results with these assays were valid, but negative results did not rule out infection with influenza.